socrata/dev.socrata.com/docs/transforms/date_trunc_ymd.md

 ##### Function: `date_trunc_ymd`
 ```
-  Trancates a calendar date at the year/month/day threshold
+  Truncates a calendar date at the year/month/day threshold

 Examples: